 Via platforms that set standards on this topic, ING aims to be transparent about our progress in the hope that others will join us and strive to be a step ahead of broader expectations.
 Read more in 'Environmental, social and governance risk' in 'Risk management'.
-To understand the link between human rights and climate change, a section of our climate report is dedicated to human rights.
 The transition to a green economy may impact people.
 Transitioning out of fossil fuels may result in stranded assets and consequently affect surrounding communities.
 It could also increase energy poverty for vulnerable people reliant on fossil fuels.
 We recognise that as the world transitions from a carbon-intensive economy into a green economy, we must collectively acknowledge the needs of people, especially the most vulnerable.